 This allows you to set TCP port used for HTTP access to ViewMaster.
 Please see the Web Control page for details.

-If you’re using RouteMaster in Full Screen mode, you can easily shut down RouteMaster from the configuration screen.
+RouteMaster can be shut down by just closing the window.
+If you’re using RouteMaster in Full Screen mode, you can shut down RouteMaster from the configuration screen or the Web UI.